 The city seemed as if it was starting to recover, to come back to life again, people were beginning to go back to their activity; it was starting to look like what it was before, as I knew it, as I had imagined it would be all this time.
 The streets were full of people connecting, kids playing, teenagers holding hands.

-I was sitting and thinking after that,drinking a coffee in my balcony of how precious are the moments we tend to put the least price on, the moments that seem so simple, but without them we feel like strange, empty.
+I was sitting and thinking after that, drinking a coffee on my balcony of how precious are the moments we tend to put the least price on, the moments that seem so simple, but without them, we feel strange, empty.
 How little we sometimes consider the moments when we are so close to the essence of our nature, to our most ancient instincts.

 Sometimes the things that seem less important are what we miss the most; sometimes a walk in the park can bring us more joy than any luxurious restaurant; sometimes a warm conversation can teach you more than a textbook, sometimes a fresh breath, the perfume of a flower or reading a book, sipping a cold lemonade in the afternoon could be exactly what you are missing.